Arithmetic subsequences in a random ordering of an additive set

 We will now discuss some related problems that have yet to be resolved, as well as possible noncommutative generalisations.
 As mentioned in the introduction, it is still unknown whether permutations of the positive integers must necessarily contain arithmetic progressions of length 4.
 Furthermore, the functions $f_n(k)$ and $g_n(k)$ remain largely unstudied, except in the case $k=2$.
 One might study the number of $(k+1)$-free orderings of $[1,n]$ or $\ZZ/n\ZZ$, which corresponds to the partial sums

 respectively.

 We end off by briefly considering what happens when we remove the condition that the underlying group be abelian.
 We will denote a non-abelian group by $G$ and use multiplicative notation; thus for $r\in G$ we have, for instance, $r^2 = rr$ and $r^{-3} = r^{-1}r^{-1}r^{-1}$.
-A {\it left arithmetic progression} is a sequence $(a,ra,r^2a, \ldots, r^{k-1}a)$, where $a,r\in G$ and $k\in \ZZ$.
-With the same definitions for $a$, $r$, and $k$, a {\it right arithmetic progression} is a sequence $(a,ar, ar^2,\ldots, ar^{k-1})$.
-Note that the length of the longest left arithmetic progression in a sequence is not the same, in general, as the length of the longest right arithmetic progression.
-For example, in the free group $F_2$, with generators $a$ and $b$, the sequence $(a,ba,b^2a)$ contains a left arithmetic progression of length 3 but no right arithmetic progression of length 3.
+A {\it left progression} is a sequence $(a,ra,r^2a, \ldots, r^{k-1}a)$, where $a,r\in G$ and $k\in \ZZ$.
+With the same definitions for $a$, $r$, and $k$, a {\it right progression} is a sequence $(a,ar, ar^2,\ldots, ar^{k-1})$.
+Note that the length of the longest left progression in a sequence is not the same, in general, as the length of the longest right progression.
+For example, in the free group $F_2$, with generators $a$ and $b$, the sequence $(a,ba,b^2a)$ contains a left progression of length 3 but no right progression of length 3.

-However, in the case that $A\subseteq G$ is closed under inverses, the number of $k$-orderings of $A$ that are left arithmetic progressions is the same as the number of $k$-orderings of $A$ that are right arithmetic progressions, because if $S(A,k)$ is the set of all $k$-orderings of $A$, there is a bijection $f:S(A,k)\to S(A,k)$ that maps $(s_1,s_2,\ldots,s_k)$ to $({s_1}^{-1}, {s_2}^{-1},\ldots,{s_k}^{-1})$, and a sequence $T\in S(A,k)$ is a left arithmetic progression if and only if $f(T)$ is a right arithmetic progression.
-In particular, if all $k$-orderings of $A$ are equally likely to arise as a subsequence of some ordering of $A$, then the expected number of left arithmetic progressions of length $k$ in a random ordering is the same as the expected number of right arithmetic progressions.
+However, in the case that $A\subseteq G$ is closed under inverses, the number of $k$-orderings of $A$ that are left progressions is the same as the number of $k$-orderings of $A$ that are right progressions, because if $S(A,k)$ is the set of all $k$-orderings of $A$, there is a bijection $f:S(A,k)\to S(A,k)$ that maps $(s_1,s_2,\ldots,s_k)$ to $({s_1}^{-1}, {s_2}^{-1},\ldots,{s_k}^{-1})$, and a sequence $T\in S(A,k)$ is a left progression if and only if $f(T)$ is a right progression.
+In particular, if every $k$-ordering of $A$ is just as likely to arise as a subsequence of some ordering of $A$, then the expected number of left progressions of length $k$ in a random ordering is the same as the expected number of right progressions.